lucvm/activity-tracker/README.md

 Password: 1234567

 #### When Registering:
-Choose account type "Normal" if you want to create and track your own activities.
+Choose account type "Normal" if you want to create and track your own activities.<br>
 Choose account type "Teacher" if you want to create accounts for your students and track their activities.

 ## Sources